 I continued cutting him off with my own bugles and turning up the heat on him.
 I catch a bit of movement and hear him breaking some branches about 80 yards away though the thick pines.
 I was ready with my bow in position to draw but from time to time I would leave my handheld release dangling on the loop as I busied myself ranging trees and testing the wind with my indicator.
 It became obvious that this bull was irate when he let out a nasty bugle, lip bawling and followed with a series of excited chuckles.
 He was intolerant to this intruding bull’s presence.
 I had always heard bowhunters talk about how loud a bull can bugle and it was at this point when I finally understood what they were talking about.
 I honestly think that I could feel the force of his bugle hit my face and I do not think that humans can’t even produce enough air to call that loud.
 It was at this point when I slowly shifted my bugle tube to point behind me and mustered up the most aggressive and disrespectful bugle I could possibly make.

 What happened next would have been obvious to more experienced elk hunters, but to me it did not register as to what was going on.
 For the first time since I started interacting with this bull there was silence.
 I did not know what to think.
 Maybe the thermal and direction crosswind see saw match had given me away or possibly he saw me or maybe….My thought process was abruptly stopped by the hulking presence of a mature bull that had stopped broadside in front of me.
 His head and antlers were plainly visible but only a small portion of his body was visible as the rest was covered by 2 trees.
 I slowly moved for my range finder.
-I was able to get a reading on his body was covered, bracketed by two trees.
+I was able to get a reading on his body that was covered or bracketed by two trees.
 “48.5 yards,” I said to myself.

 I started lowering the rangefinder and dialing my sight to 50 yards while the bull simultaneously started chuckling.
 His flank was moving up and down in an exaggerated fashion and I could see his breath rising from his mouth in choppy bursts as he chuckled.
 As he finished his chuckle he started to move into the open.
 After only 2 steps I was able to freeze him with a cow call.
 By this point I was at full draw focusing on a spot tight to his front shoulder and centered up and down.
 The top pin of my double pin scope was calmly (shockingly it was) hovering tightly around this spot as I started my shot process.
 The shot broke as cleanly as possible and hearing the audible thud as my arrow impacted his body only supported the fact that I felt I had just made a perfect shot.
 The bull went crashing to the east heading straight toward the meadow.
 In just a few seconds there was a loud crash followed by silence.
 I stood in the same position for what had to be at least 2 minutes.
 I did not cheer, smile, shake my fist or do anything celebratory.
 I literally stood there in disbelief.
 I was stunned that this just happened!